 “. . . in wanting to establish themselves they establish others; in wanting to succeed themselves they help others to succeed.
 Being able to take as one’s correlations those near at hand can be said to be the method of realizing ren (Analects 6.30).”

-1. I have benefited greatly from the example of my exemplary teachers’ model and approach in the undergraduate and graduate classroom, especially Graham Parkes and Roger Ames of the University of Hawaii at Manoa.
-I am also indebted to Henry Rosemont, Jr. who directed a National Endowment for the Humanities summer institute on Chinese Religion and Philosophy at the East-West Center where I was a participant.
-Throughout this article, I have borrowed heavily from their examples and present unabashedly a reading of the Analectsthat is deeply influenced and often similar to theirs.
-It is in the spirit of Confucius and his communitarian ethic that I share my valuable classroom experience as a student and my experience as a teacher of Confucius that has been so informed by my teachers.
+1. I have significantly benefited from the example of my exemplary teachers’ model and approach in the undergraduate and graduate classroom, especially Graham Parkes and Roger Ames of the University of Hawaii at Manoa.
+I am also indebted to Henry Rosemont, Jr., who directed a National Endowment for the Humanities summer institute on Chinese Religion and Philosophy at the East-West Center, where I participated.
+Throughout this article, I have borrowed heavily from their examples and present unabashedly a reading of the Analects that is deeply influenced and often similar to theirs.
+It is in the spirit of Confucius and his communitarian ethic that I share my valuable classroom experience as a student and my experience as a teacher of Confucius that my teachers have so informed.
 The title of this article itself reflects Roger Ames and David Hall’s Thinking Through Confucius (Albany: State University of New York Press, 1987).
 Earlier drafts of this article were presented at the Southeast Conference of the Association of Asian Studies at the University of Georgia and the National Conference of the Asian Studies Development Program at Middlesex College in Massachusetts.
 Bust of Confucius from the Confucian Tai Shing School, Hong Kong.
 Source: The Confucius Publishing Co.
 Ltd. Web site, www.confucius.org.

 2. All translations from the Analects are from the Ames and Rosemont translation.
-I have begun using this translation in both introductory and advanced courses and have found it to be a very useful and easy text from which to teach.
-I highly recommend this particular translation because students find it very readable, an excellent introduction and bibliography accompanies the translation, and the translators are very sensitive to the nuances of Confucius’s thinking and to philosophical issues in general.
-The degree of ease one experiences in teaching from The Analects of Confucius: A Philosophical Translation by Ames and Rosemont surpasses other notable translations.
-This translation is a contemporary one that can be appreciated by students because it avoids the tone of earlier translations that make Confucius an old “fuddy-duddy” who often appears as nothing more than an apologist for the aristocracy.
+I have begun using this translation in both introductory and advanced courses and have found it to be a handy and easy text from which to teach.
+I highly recommend this particular translation because students find it very readable, an excellent introduction and bibliography accompany it, and the translators are very sensitive to the nuances of Confucian’s thinking and philosophical issues in general.
+The degree of ease one experiences teaching from The Analects of Confucius: A Philosophical Translation by Ames and Rosemont surpasses other notable translations.
+This translation is a contemporary one that students can appreciate because it avoids the tone of earlier translations that make Confucius an old “fuddy-duddy” who often appears as nothing more than an apologist for the aristocracy.
 After teaching from the Ames and Rosemont translation, both students and teachers will realize that Confucius’s thinking has much to contribute to our contemporary creative philosophizing and realizing democratic ideals.
-It is important to note that verse numbering in the Analects may be slightly different in other translations because of the manner in which the text is parsed.
-This difference is sometimes seen especially in Legge and Waley’s translations.
+It is important to note that verse numbering in the Analects may be slightly different in other translations because of how the text is parsed.
+This difference is sometimes seen, especially in Legge and Waley’s translations.
 For example, Book 5 Verse 11 (5.11) in Ames and Rosemont (and Lau) is 5.10 in Legge and Waley.

 3. Herbert Fingarette, Confucius—The Secular as Sacred, 6.
 Fingarette has a good discussion on the sacred dimension of li.
-Although Fingarette has come under some attack by Chinese scholars for some of his interpretations, I still find this book pedagogically useful and accessible to students.
+Although Fingarette has been attacked by Chinese scholars for some of his interpretations, I still find this book pedagogically helpful and accessible to students.

 4. For a more developed discussion of this aspect of Confucius’s thinking, see David Jones and John L. Culliney, “Confucian Order at the Edge of Chaos: The Science of Complexity and Ancient Wisdom,” in Zygon: Journal of Religion and Science, September 1998, Volume 33, Number 3, 395–404.